yanx27/2DPASS/README.md

 ```

 ### NuScenes
-Please download the Full dataset (v1.0) from the [NuScenes website](https://www.nuscenes.org/) and extract it.
+Please download the Full dataset (v1.0) from the [NuScenes website](https://www.nuscenes.org/) with lidarseg and extract it.
 ```
 ./dataset/
 ├──